AB-xdev/blog-test/_posts/2025-01-13-why-java-libraries-should-be-customizable-extensible.md

 ![](../../../../assets/blog/why-java-libraries-should-be-customizable-extensible/Patrick_Wallet_Library.jpg)

-### Encapsulation
+### Think out of the box

+A lot of people I encountered and talked about this are like:
+* This will never be used in that way!
+   * Well someone (me) is using it _that way_ so...
+* You are using it wrong!
+Don't do that!
+   * I'm using it the way I need to.<br/>If you can provide a better solution than please do so...

+Such statements are ignorant at best and insulting at worst.

+Also what is the problem with e.g. keeping code ``protected`` or removing the ``final`` from a method?<br/>
+There are 0 drawbacks for the library and only benefits for the implementer.

+#### The encapsulation topic

-But now you are yourself likely asking: _Why?
-Isn't this against encapsulation?_
+But now you are yourself likely asking: _Isn't this also against encapsulation?_

 Let's do a quick web-search what "encapsulation" means:
 * Essentially, encapsulation prevents external code from being concerned with the internal workings of an object. <sup><a href="https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)">Source</a></sup>
 * It allows implementation details to be hidden while exposing a public interface for interaction. <sup><a href="https://www.geeksforgeeks.org/encapsulation-in-java/">Source</a></sup>

-The key facts here are that the "implementation details" are hidden.
+The key fact here is that the "implementation details" are hidden.

 This can easily be achieved by using something like a Factory/Builder-pattern or by simply using ``protected``.<br/>
 That way the implementation is still "hidden" but it can be easily modified by the developer who uses the library, if required.